testdouble/test-smells/smells/unrealistic/mockers-without-borders/README.md

 The best disinfectant for arbitrary test double abuse is to formulate a plan—literally any plan—governing their use in a codebase.
-Even if the team lands on a suboptimal approach, the risk of arbitrary test double usage to nullify the intended value of entire swaths of tests is far greater.
+Even if the team lands on a suboptimal approach, having a consistent rule to point to can safeguard the team against the accumulation of inconsistent, confused tests.

 ### 2. Poor planning